 - Religion and Politics in the Modern Muslim World

 This class is packed full of information.
-The professor, Jafar Mahallati, is incredibly knowledgable and this has been one of the most in-depth classes I've ever taken at Oberlin.
+The professor, Jafar Mahallati, is incredibly knowledgeable and this has been one of the most in-depth classes I've ever taken at Oberlin.
 We studied the history of Islam for the first module of the course, and are now looking at how Islam influences modern political systems and issues in the Middle East.
 There's obviously a ton of information, since we're looking at thousands of years of history across many countries, but Professor Mahallati manages to communicate both the overarching trends and idiosyncrasies of individual regions.

 I've also continued to be very involved in the Theater department, and as I write this, I'm waiting for an opera dress rehearsal to begin.
 I'm working as the lighting programmer and board operator for the opera, which means I get to work with Jaime Benjamin, my lighting professor from last semester.
 Luckily, I was able to run the opera because the show I'm stage managing, Spring Awakening, is on an opera hiatus.
 Spring Awakening is the Theater Department main stage show this semester, and has been both an awesome opportunity and a huge time commitment.
 I stage managed the main stage last semester and it went really well, but the added complexity of a musical, an additional class, and completing a study away application/portfolio and the required documents has kept me busy and out of trouble.